Xiaomi's Redmi Note 9T is an affordable 5G phone... if you can find one

 The Redmi Note series is one of Xiaomi's most successful family of devices, best known for offering plenty of fancy features in an affordable package.
-The company launched its latest phone, the next-gen Redmi Note 9T, on Friday, and it appears to be no different.
+And the next-gen Redmi Note 9T, launched on Friday, appears to be no different.

 Read more: 5G phones in 2021: iPhone 12, Pixel 5, Galaxy Note 20 and more